 L e f t O u t

 Left Out appears as a person sitting down, cross-legged, in a large, black trash bag.
-As a social experiment of bystander intervention, Maxwell placed the sculpture on the streets of London and started filming.
-The footage of this work and of the public’s reactions of non-reactions has been unimaginable.
-Various edits of the original footage have gone viral, altogether the footage has been viewed over 30 million time and has been shared by over 4 million people . . . and counting.
+As a social experiment of bystander intervention, Maxwell placed the sculpture on various streets in London and started filming the public’s reactions of non-reactions as they walked pass the work.
+Five separate edits of the original footage have gone viral, altogether the footage has been viewed over 40 million times and counting.

 “It’s not an individual, it doesn’t have a face, it’s not male or female, you can think of it as anyone displaced, needing help,” Maxwell explains.
 “It doesn’t illustrate culture or creed.
 It’s about humanity.”